Arts and culture in figures

 Source: Cultuurmonitor - erfgoed (Cultural Monitor - heritage)

-Source: FDN
+Source: NVPI

 Source: Cultuurmonitor - audiovisueel (Culture Monitor - audiovisual)